Chevrolet Monza (China): Specifications

-The Monza is available in two trim levels (the 320T and the 330T) and in five models overall.
-The 320T is available with a 1.0-litre turbocharged three-cylinder engine while the 330T gets a 1.3-litre turbocharged three-cylinder engine.
-1.0-litre models receive either a 6-speed manual or a 6-speed dual-clutch gearbox while the 1.3-litre models are only available with a 6-speed automatic gearbox.
-Another trim level (320) was added featuring a 1.5-litre four-cylinder DVVT engine in the 2021 lineup.
+The Monza was initially available in two trim levels (the 320T and the 330T) and in five models overall.
+The 320T is available with a 1.0-litre turbocharged three-cylinder engine paired with either a 6-speed manual or a 6-speed dual-clutch gearbox.
+The 330T gets a 1.3-litre turbocharged three-cylinder engine which is only available with a 6-speed automatic gearbox.
+Later, the 320 trim level was added featuring a 1.5-litre four-cylinder DVVT engine in the 2021 lineup.